-Investments in emerging markets include risks additional to those normally associated with an investment in more developed markets.
-These risks may include restrictions on investment and repatriation of investment capital, the ability to exchange currencies, currency and security price volatility, and markets that may be less liquid and less regulated.
+Investments in emerging markets include additional risks to those normally associated with an investment in more developed markets.
+These risks may include restrictions on investment and repatriation of investment capital, the ability to exchange currencies, currency and security price volatility.
+Emerging markets may be less liquid and less regulated.
 Political and social unrest together with government involvement in the economy can also increase risk.